blbadger/blbadger.github.io/neural-networks.md

 The failures of attempts to directly replicate complex tasks programatically has led to increased interest in the use of probability theory to make estimations rather than absolute statements, resulting in the expansion of a field that has been termed statistical learning.
 Particularly delicate tasks like image classification often require particularly detailed computational methods for best accuracy, and this computationally-focused statistical learning is called machine learning.

 Supervised machine learning techniques attempt to reproduce with generalization: in the case of image classification, we already 'know' how to classify a certain number of images that becomes our training dataset, and we seek to classify other images that the program has not seen before.
 In order to assess accuracy for classification on this test dataset, we need to know the true classification to be able to compare this with the predicted classification.
 The ideal supervised learning technique takes a training dataset and accurately generalizes from this such that unseen datasets are classified correctly using information from this training dataset.

+### Designing a neural network to classify images of cells

 The current state-of-the-art method for classifying images is achieved with neural networks.
 These are programs that use nodes called artificial 'neurons' that have associated weights and biases that are tuned in accordance to some loss function in order to 'learn'.
 These neuron are arranged in sequential layers, each representing the input in a potentially more abstract manner before the output layer is used for classification.
 This sequential (and distributed across many neurons of one layer) representation may be many layers deep before reaching the output, leading to the field of study for many neural network-related approaches to be called 'deep learning'.